-This virtual reconstruction shows the position of a fossil in a burial pit.
-The toddler was laid to rest 78,000 years ago on a pillow in a cave in eastern Kenya.
-This is thought to be the oldest human burial ever found in Africa.
+A toddler laid to rest with their head on a pillow in a cave in eastern Kenya is thought to be the oldest human burial ever found in Africa.

 The remains of the child, who was between 2 ½ and 3 years old, date back 78,000 years and were found buried at the mouth of the Panga ya Saidi cave, according to new research published Wednesday in the journal Nature.

 Analysis of the cave sediment and the bones suggested that the burial was intentional and perhaps involved the child’s wider community in funeral rites, the authors of the study said, demonstrating that humans at that time were capable of symbolic thought and complex social behavior.